Paradise Lost Cocktail Recipe

 Method

-1. Add vodka, sherry, coconut water, lime juice, orgeat syrup, and cubed ice to a shaker.
+1. Add vodka, sherry, coconut water, lime juice, and orgeat syrup to a shaker.

-3. Strain into a Pilsner glass over fresh cracked ice.
+4. Fill a Pilsner or tiki glass with fresh cracked ice.

 Pin Recipe